Frequently Asked Questions

 FREQUENTLY ASKED QUESTIONS

-2. What safety practices are you taking at CBTB regarding COVID-19?
+2. What safety practices are you taking at CBTB for general health of customers and staff?
 Please visit the link HERE for more info about our safety procedures.

 3. What should I wear to class?
 Please come prepared to get messy!
 Wear clothing that is comfortable and close toed shoes.
 We recommend bringing an apron and a rag that can get a lil dirty.
 You'll be able to store these on your shelf if you are in a 6-week or 12-week class.
 Clay and glaze will wash out, but it's still best to not wear your favorite shirt.
 Please remove all jewelry on hands and wrists and place those items in your personal pockets or bag.
 Long hair MUST be tied in a bun when working on the pottery wheel.